 Although we offer a wide breadth of programming, and our researchers work across a range of disciplines, we also have areas of special importance to our institution.
 They include:

 Engagement and Scholarship

-By 2050, half of Saskatchewan’s population may be of Aboriginal ancestry, a demographic shift that creates challenge and opportunity.
+By 2050, half of Saskatchewan's population may be of Indigenous ancestry, a demographic shift that creates challenge and opportunity.

-Our shared journey will help advance Indigenous and non-Indigenous ways of knowing and prepare a new generation of Aboriginal youth for the global knowledge economy.
+Our shared journey will help advance Indigenous and non-Indigenous ways of knowing and prepare a new generation of Indigenous youth for the global knowledge economy.